GUITAR

 13. For those of you who may not be able to enroll in an aural skills class, I strongly recommend to seek out a private music teacher.
 The good thing about seeking a private teacher is that the teacher does not need to be a guitar teacher.
 Any competent music teacher (no matter what instrument the teacher plays) can teach you aural skills.
 The key is to find a competent teacher though, there are a lot of incompetent teachers out there.
 For help on finding a good one and avoiding the bad ones, download my FREE guide about How To Choose The Best Guitar Teacher.

 Ear training is critical to any musician's development as musician.
 Remember to persevere and be patient with yourself as your ear develops.
 Expect progress to be like your physical guitar playing, slow but steadily moving forward each day.
-Your ear needs constant practicing just like your hands do, so don't neglect the most crucial tool that you have - your ears!
+Your ear needs constant practicing just like your hands do, so don't neglect the most crucial tool that you have - your ears!2.
+Transcribing without using your instrument (write the music down on paper and then when you think you have it as close to accurate as you can get it check your work with your guitar.
+Notice what errors you made and look to see if a pattern forms in your errors.
+For example, if you realize that you always think that minor chords sound major chords then you can see that this is something you will need to focus your practice time on.

 Learn to Read Guitar Tab